Getting started with Mesa

 First contribution

 For Mesa: make changes, meson test, format commit message (match existing style), push to GitLab, open MR, wait for CI and review.
-Maintainers will ask for changes.

 Community